jhvst/jhvst.github.io/projects/rivi/semantics/main.md

                           ┘
 ```

 SPIR-V subgroup operations write the result to each acting cell.
-The concept is exact to SIMD instruction on CPUs.
+The concept is same as SIMD instruction on CPUs.
 So, a sum does not fold, it ravels the _context_ of the subgroup identity.
 How the communication exactly happens is not explained in the specification, it is implemented on the hardware level.
 We can also visualize the identity:

 ```
   sum ≠ 10¨idx